-16.1 The parties shall treat as confidential all facts and information that are neither obvious nor generally accessible.
+- 16.1 The parties shall treat as confidential all facts and information that are neither obvious nor generally accessible.
 In case of doubt, facts and information are to be treated confidentially.
-The parties undertake to take all precautions that are commercially reasonable and technically and organisationally possible to ensure that confidential facts and information are effectively protected from access and knowledge by unauthorised parties.
+The parties undertake to take all precautions that are commercially reasonable and technically and organisationally possible to ensure that confidential facts and information are effectively protected from access and knowledge by unauthorised parties. - 16.2 The confidentiality obligation shall exist before the contract is concluded and shall persist after termination of the contractual relationship. - 16.3 The confidentiality obligation will not apply for the client if it is obliged to publish the following facts and information: name and address of the contractor, item(s) procured and mandate value, award procedure carried out, date of contract conclusion and commencement, and timeframe of contract execution.
+This shall be without prejudice to the mandatory duties of disclosure under Swiss law (e.g. as per the FolA12, PPA13, PPO14). - 16.4 The confidentiality obligation shall not be considered breached if confidential information is transmitted by the client within the group (or within the Federal Administration) or to any third parties called upon.
+This shall apply to the contractor insofar as transmission is necessary for contract performance or contractual provisions are transmitted within the group. - 16.5 Without the written consent of the client, the contractor may not advertise the fact that cooperation exists or existed with the client, and the contractor may not list the client as a reference either. - 16.6 The parties shall impose the confidentiality obligation on their employees, subcontractors, subsuppliers and other third parties called upon.

-- 16.2 The confidentiality obligation shall exist before the contract is concluded and shall persist after termination of the contractual relationship. - 16.3 The confidentiality obligation will not apply for the client if it is obliged to publish the following facts and information: name and address of the service provider, object of the procurement and value of the contract, tender procedure carried out, date of contract conclusion and commencement, and timeframe of contract execution.
-This shall be without prejudice to the mandatory duties of disclosure under Swiss law (e.g. as per the Freedom of Information Act12, the Public Procurement Act13 and the Public Procurement Ordinance14). - 16.4 The confidentiality obligation shall not be considered breached if confidential information is transmitted by the client within the group (or within the Federal Administration) or to any third parties called upon.
-This shall apply to the service provider insofar as transmission is necessary for contract performance or contractual provisions are transmitted within the group. - 16.5 Without the written consent of the client, the service provider may not advertise the fact that cooperation exists or existed with the client, and the service provider may not list the client as a reference either. - 16.6 The parties shall impose the confidentiality obligation on their employees, subcontractors, sub-suppliers and other third parties called upon. - 16.7 If one of the parties violates the confidentiality obligations above, it shall be liable to pay a contract penalty to the other party unless it proves that it is not at fault.
-Per violation, the penalty shall amount to 10% of the total remuneration, but no more than CHF 50,000 in total.
-Payment of contract penalties shall not release the parties from compliance with confidentiality obligations.
-Contract penalties shall be offset against any compensation for damages.
+- 16.7 If one of the parties violates the confidentiality obligations above, it shall be liable to pay a contract penalty to the other party unless it proves that it is not at fault.
+Per violation, the penalty shall amount to 10% of the maximum total agreed remuneration including optional goods/services, or 10% of the remuneration agreed for the subsequent 12 months in the case of permanent contracts, or 10% of the remuneration for the preceding 12 months in the case of a shorter remaining contract term, but no more than CHF 50,000 in total per case.
+Payment of the contract penalty shall not imply release from compliance with the confidentiality obligations and shall be offset against any claims for damages. - 16.8 Irrespective of these confidentiality agreements, the contractor and persons acting on its behalf may be deemed auxiliaries of an authority and thus be subject to official secrecy.
+A breach of official secrecy is punishable under Article 320 of the SCC15.